sunchipsster1/ConSpec/3DOrangeTree/README.md

 ## Information
 This code is built on top of the basic PPO code was taken from the public repository: https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail

+The 3D environments were built in SilicoLabs Experimenter software (https://www.silicolabs.ca/), which is based on Unity.

 ## Installation
-All the requirements to create an environment are in the requirements.txt file Make sure also to unzip the 3 Unity environment files.
+All the requirements to create an environment are in the requirements.txt file Make sure also to unzip the 3 environment binary files.
 In main.py --> modify the directory line 52 to go to where the environment file is located.